6.3 Module and storage environment on Taito-GPU

 Taito-GPU shares the same module and storage environment as the rest of the Taito cluster system.
 The actual module tree is, however, optimized for GPU usage and thus different.
 Regarding file system directories, see more from Chapter 1.5 of Taito User Guide.

 Please pay attention to your module environment.
 Due to dynamic linking nature of application program it is recommended that you always have exactly the same environment when running your application as when you used to compile & link it.

-If you opt for directive based OpenACC approach, then the following setup usually does the job – activates PGI-compiler to interpret OpenACC directives:
+If you opt for directive based OpenACC approach, use the

 |Previous chapter||One level up||Next chapter|